Blocked and clogged hair follicles are a common concern, especially among men with hair loss.

 - Rinse out with warm (but not hot) water.

 Apple cider vinegar and baking soda are natural cleansing agents that gently clean your scalp and hair.
-They do this without stripping away oils that actually protect the skin and hair.
+They do this without stripping away oils that protect the skin and hair.

 The tea tree oil is anti-bacterial and anti-fungal.
 It gently cleans away any fungi that can cause itching and dandruff.